+- A. Coordination: - 1.
 Coordinate placement of poles and associated foundations with utilities, curbs, sidewalks, trees, walls, fences, striping, etc. installed under other sections or by others.
 Coordinate elevation to obtain specified foundation height.

+Issued for Bid 08-01-2022 2.
 Notify Architect/Engineer of any conflicts or deviations from the contract documents to obtain direction prior to proceeding with work.